VioletVivirand/mlflow-workshop/README.md

 ```

 Now, when we logging the results with MLFlow Tracking Server, the metadata are saved into PostgreSQL Database, and model artifacts are saved into MinIO object storage automatically.

+## One More Thing - Use H2O AutoML with MLFlow Tracking Server

+`H2OAutoML.ipynb` Illustates the step-by-step guide to perform an AutoML Training Job with MLFlow Tracking Server, enjoy it!